stresearch/gaia/README.md

 ## Data Preprocessing

+### Example Dataset
+Small subsampled preprocess dataset is available here.

+### Process Exported Dataset
-We work with outputs from two climate models: CAM4 and SPCAM.
+To prerocess large scale exports from climate model runs.  we work with outputs from two climate models: CAM4 and SPCAM.
 - We assume raw data resides in an S3 bucket with one file per day in the `NCDF4` format.
 - To prepocess the data we use a fairy large AWS EC instance:
   -  `r4.16xlarge` with 64 CPUs